grimme-lab/qc2-teaching/doc/programming.rst

 and follow very modern principles, some have a long history and thus rely on time-tested concepts.

-In the case of this module, the Fortran language was chosen because it still is in frequent use in the field of quantum chemistry and scientific computing in general.
-It also makes for code that is rather rapidly written.
+In the case of this module, the Fortran programming language is chosen because it makes for code that is rather rapidly written with decent performance.
+It is also in frequent use in the field of quantum chemistry and scientific computing.
 The name Fortran is derived from Formula Translation and indicates that the language is designed for the task at hand, translating scientific equations into computer code.

 Let's take a look at a complete Fortran program.